Skip to main content

 Single Step Reactions

-First, we will explore the kinetics of non-catalyzed reactions, which is needed to understand the kinetic of the more complicated enzyme-catalyzed reactions.
+First, we will explore the kinetics of non-catalyzed reactions, which is needed to understand the kinetics of the more complicated enzyme-catalyzed reactions.

 Calculus: Derivatives and Integrals